Region guideto Darwin & Surrounds

 Berry Springs has fresh waterholes perfect for swimming and a range of bushwalking tracks, along with a picnic area suitable for the whole family.
 Be sure to double check signage to make sure the waterholes are open for swimming – the area has been known to attract rogue crocodiles after heavy rainfall during the wet season, although they’re swiftly removed by local rangers.
 However, always remember to Be Crocwise when you are near Top End waterways.

 If you’re tempted to continue overnight, the Berry Springs Caravan Park is always a popular option, before getting up to continue on to Litchfield the following morning.

 Litchfield National Park has some of the world’s most stunning wetlands, waterfalls, wildlife and rock formations.
 And with the distance from Darwin to Litchfield National Park around 120km, it’s an easy day trip if you’re short on time.

 You can cool down in the Buley Rockhole natural waterhole, splash about at the base of the Florence Falls, or take a refreshing time-out at Wangi Falls.
 All the while you’ll be surrounded by the pristine natural beauty that is Litchfield.

-If fauna-spotting is more for you, be sure to check out the famous magnetic termite mounds, which are two-metre tall marvels of natural engineering.
+If fauna-spotting is more for you, be sure to check out the famous magnetic termite mounds, which are 2m tall marvels of natural engineering.
 Keep your eyes and ears peeled for native wildlife of all shapes and sizes, from flying foxes and dingoes, to frill-necked lizards.